 Other Benefits of Yellow Dock Root

-So does the formal research support the traditional use and oral history of yellow dock earn justification through the formal research?
+So does the formal research support the traditional use and oral history surrounding yellow dock?
 Researchers at the Aklilu Lemma Institute of Pathobiology in Ethiopia, a country where it’s extremely common to use herbs and botanicals for medical application, certainly believe so.
 They conducted a study to estimate the fidelity level, or “healing potentials” of therapeutic plants.
 Yellow dock root scored among the highest.
 For this reason and its detoxifying and antioxidant properties, I’ve added yellow dock root as one of the main ingredients for Livatrex®, my liver and gallbladder detoxifying formula.

 - Maksimović Z, et al. Antioxidant activity of yellow dock (Rumex crispus L., Polygonaceae) fruit extract.
 Phytother Res.
 2011 Jan;25(1):101-5. doi: 10.1002/ptr.3234.